mayank-1007/bigDB/README.md

-# Big_DB — Bigtable-Inspired Storage Engine
+# BigDB — Bigtable-Inspired/LSM-tree Storage Engine

-Big_DB is a Go-based storage engine inspired by Bigtable and LSM-tree design principles.
+BigDB is a Go-based storage engine inspired by Bigtable and LSM-tree design principles.
 It implements a durable write path, in-memory memtable, immutable SSTables, background flush, leveled compaction, crash recovery, corruption detection, and telemetry.

 ## Overview

-Big_DB is designed to demonstrate the core mechanics of a production-style storage engine, including:
+BigDB is designed to demonstrate the core mechanics of a production-style storage engine, including:

 - write-ahead logging for durability
 - in-memory buffering through a memtable